How the Data Were Organized

 for each arm—equating to 4 total rows.
 If participants were measured at 2 different timepoints, that would add 2 more rows, etc. When creating visualizations, users are cautioned to be aware of occurrences in which individual

-studies may be contributing more than one data point.
+studies may be contributing more than one data point (i.e. multiple arms of the same study included).

 Understanding Treatment Codes